-The honey lemon glaze is a MUST have and its the star of this recipe.
+The honey lemon glaze is a MUST have and it’s the star of this recipe.
 It elevates a regular chicken and rice dinner from basic to amazing.
-The glaze is so good and can be used in many other recipes, including to top beef or fish.
+The glaze is so good and can be used in many other recipes, including top beef or fish.

 HOW TO MAKE THIS MEAL USING BONELESS CHICKEN BREAST?

 - First, sear the chicken in some oil, until it is golden brown about 4-5 minutes on each side.
 Set aside.